-As per the minutes of meeting of the School Management Committee dated 27.03.2019 and documents submitted by the School which were taken on record, it has been noted that the School has partially implemented the recommendation of 7th CPC with effect from October 2019.
+As per the minutes of meeting of the School Management Committee dated 21.12.2019 and documents submitted by the School which were taken on record, it has been noted that the School has partially implemented the recommendation of 7th CPC with effect from October 2019.
 The school further explained that 7th CPC could not be implemented w.e.f.
 01.01.2016 on the ground of insufficient funds with the school.

-Accordingly, the School has provided salary arrears of INR 2,63,88,573 for the period from January 2016 to September 2019.
-Out of the total salary arrears amount of INR 41,45,735 which is pertaining to the period from April 2019 to September 2019 has been excluded.
-Therefore, the net arrears of INR 2,22,42,838 (INR 2,63,88,573 minus INR 41,45,735) pertaining upto 31.03.2019 has been considered while deriving the fund position of the School with the direction to the School to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
+Accordingly, the School has proposed salary arrear of INR 2,22,42,838 from January 2016 to March 2019 which has been considered while deriving the fund position of the school.
+The School is hereby directed to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
 A strict action against the School would be initiated u/s 24(3) of DSEA, 1973 for non-compliance with the direction cited above.

 ii.
-The School has sufficient funds to carry on the operation of the School for the academic session 2018-19 on the existing fees structure.
-In this regard, Directorate of Education has already issued directions to the Schools vide order dated 16.04.2010 that,
+In view of the above examination, it is evident that the school does not have adequate funds for meeting all the operational expenses for the financial year 2019-20 on the exiting fee structure.
+In this regard, Directorate of Education has already issued directions to the schools vide circular no. 1978 dated 16/04/2010 that,